piazzai/cvless/demo/_posts/2022-08-01-on-the-use-of-icons.md

 lead: A very quick guide.
 ---

-The icons used throughout this theme are partly custom-made, and partly come from the [Iconoir](https://iconoir.com/) library.
-More can be created or downloaded from the Iconoir website as svg files, and saved in `assets/svg` for use in your website.
+The icons used in this theme are partly custom-made, and partly come from the [Iconoir](https://iconoir.com/) library.
+More can be downloaded from the Iconoir website as svg files and saved in `_includes/svg` for use in your website.

 Here's an overview of icons that already ship with the theme.